 Tip #7 – Download helpful apps to your phone

 Now you’ve successfully booked your flight… you’ve picked the best airline for that route, you’ve researched the flight times and layovers to give you the least stressful experience, and you’ve even perused the available seats to avoid the hidden problems.
 And all at a fare you can live with.
 You’ve TAKEN CONTROL of your flying destiny, so to speak.
 It’s a good feeling.
 Now there’s just one more thing to do, (besides printing your itinerary).
 You can take advantage of all the great apps out there to make your travel adventure even more trouble-free.
 The first app you should install on your phone is the airline app for your flight.
 It will help you keep track of your flight schedule, sends you alerts to notify you of problems, and in some cases allow you to rebook if there is a flight canceled.
 You’ll get a jump on all the non-connected passengers!
 Another app I like is Flight Aware, which tracks the actual airplane you’ll be flying, even earlier in the day, to see if it’s running on time.
+Flight Aware has a nifty feature called the Misery Map, which shows you at a glance all the major airports with a visual representation (pie chart) of how many flights are on time and which routes are in “misery” or delayed.
+Fun!
 Yet another handy app is Gate Guru, which keeps track of your gate and gate changes, often faster than the airline app.